KFUO (AM): Frequency changes

 During this time, KFUO also began broadcasting The Lutheran Hour, which is still heard on over 700 stations worldwide.

+In 1953, the LCMS received a construction permit for a non-commercial television station, KFUO-TV, that would operate starting in early 1954 on channel 30.
+The station never went on the air, and the LCMS surrendered the permit in January 1956 because it had decided that a UHF station was not viable.
+Channel 30 was later awarded to a different party and went on the air as KDNL-TV on June 8, 1969.

+In 1989, the LCMS was given radio station KICX in McCook, Nebraska, and changed its call sign to KNGN on April 8, 1990.
+The station aired much of the KFUO programming.
+In 2001, the LCMS decided it could no longer afford to operate the station and transferred its license to the local operators.

-On November 7, 2022, STLToday.com reported that KFUO has asked the FCC for permission to buy KXFN (1380 AM) for $570,000 from Catholic talk radio network Relevant Radio.
-This would provide KFUO a night-time AM signal in St. Louis.
+On February 6, 2023, the LCMS bought KXFN (1380 AM) for $570,000 from Catholic talk radio network Relevant Radio.

 FM radio

 FM station KFUO-FM, originally at 104.1 MHz, began operation in 1948 as a simulcast of the AM station.
 It later moved to 99.1 MHz.
 In 1975, due to Federal Communications Commission (FCC) regulations requiring separate programming on FM stations, KFUO-FM switched to broadcasting classical music.
-But the expense of running both stations was increasing and the Missouri Synod decided to sell the FM outlet.
+But the expense of running both stations was increasing and the LCMS decided to sell the FM outlet.

-In March 2010, the KFUO-FM was sold to Gateway Creative Broadcasting.
-On July 7 of that year it switched to a Contemporary Christian format, knowns as "Joy 99."
+In March 2010, KFUO-FM was sold to Gateway Creative Broadcasting.
+On July 7 of that year the station switched to a Contemporary Christian format, known as "Joy 99".
 It now has the call sign KLJY.

 FCC charges

 In 1997, KFUO-AM-FM was investigated by the FCC.
 The agency charged that the LCMS had violated the FCC's Equal Employment Opportunity requirements by not hiring enough minorities and women and by requiring a knowledge of Lutheran doctrine in order to be hired by KFUO and KFUO-FM.
 After losing appeals within the FCC, the LCMS appealed to the United States Court of Appeals for the District of Columbia Circuit.
 That court found, in Lutheran Church–Missouri Synod v.
 FCC (1998), that the FCC's requirements were unconstitutional.

+Even though the LCMS had prevailed, one negative result of the investigation was the failure of the LCMS's bid to purchase radio station KSLH from the St. Louis Public Schools in order to simulcast KFUO 24 hours per day.
+The LCMS had submitted the highest bid for the station, $1 million, in 1993, but the application to transfer the license that it filed in February 1994 was put on hold for 18 months and then cancelled by the FCC while the litigation continued.
+KSLH was sold to another bidder and is now KSIV-FM.